-9.1 Fishing as an occupational activity is decreasing sharply in Delhi due to rapid urbanization, heavy pollution and resultant non-availability of water bodies suitable for fish culture.
+9.1 Fishing as an occupational activity is decreasing sharply in Delhi due to rapid urbanization, and resultant non-availability of water bodies suitable for fish culture.
 The Fisheries Unit surveyed/indentified 24 water bodies in rural areas of North-west district which are to be leased out to the fish farmers by Panchayat/ Revenue Department.
-Delhi Cabinet and Hon'ble LG has emphasized to start fish culture which will help in harvesting the water and also increase the fish production in Delhi.
+Delhi Cabinet and Hon'ble LG have emphasized to start fish culture which will help in harvesting the water and also increase the fish production in Delhi.
 The Fisheries Unit regulates fishing under the Punjab fisheries Act 1914, and Indian fisheries Act 1897, and prevent destructive practices and unscrupulous fishing.
 The Fisheries unit performs the dual function of producing fish seed as well as fish for consumption purpose.
-During the year 2014-15 the fish seeds production in Delhi decreased to 16.20 lakh (No.s) from 18.25 lakh reported during 2013-14.
-On the other hand, the fish production remains same on 0.68 thousand tons during 2014-15 as recorded during 2013-14.
+During the year 2015-16 the fish seeds production in Delhi is remains same as 16.20 lakh (No.s) during 2014-15 as recorded.
+On the other hand, the fish production increased to 0.71 thousand tons during 2015-16 from 0.68 thousand tons during 2014-15.
 The information regarding production of fish seed and fish is presented in Statement 10.7.